wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

   - Internal Exchange to Exchange mail flow is automatic for Exchange 2010, 2013 and 2016 (Outlook Anywhere is leveraged)

 1. Import the SSL certificate
+      - Do this ASAP to prevent clients from connecting to server which prompts below certificate error in Outlook desktop client
+      > server_name.domain_name
+      > Information you exchange with this site cannot be viewed or changed by others.
+However, there is a problem with the site's security certificate.
+      > X The security certificate was issued by a company you have not chosen to trust, View the certificate to determine whether you want to trust the certifying authority
+      > ✔ The security certificate date is valid.
+      > ✔ The security certificate has a valid name.
+      > Do you want to proceed?
     - Import from existing server to new server
+      - In MMC Console, add Certificates snap-in, select Computer account (Local Computer), then import the private key (.pfx) under Personal > Certificates folder
+      - Related error: If this is not done, Outlook users may receive an error prompt due to the self-signed certificate being used:
+          > There is a problem with the proxy server's security certificate.
+The security certificate is not from a trusted certifying authority.
+          Outlook is unable to connect to the proxy server [servername] (Error Code 8).
     - Enable it for SMTP and IIS
       - `Enable-ExchangeCertificate -Server <Server_Name> -Thumbprint <Thumbprint_acquired_from_Get-ExchangeCertificate> -Services SMTP,IIS`
     - Enable it for IMAP and POP3, configure X509CertificateName of IMAP and POP3 settings accordingly to prevent errors enabling